The Spiritual Journey: Exploring Asia’s Sacred Sites

 Borobudur, Indonesia: The Buddhist Cosmogram

-Pilgrims and visitors follow a path that mimics the Buddhist journey towards enlightenment, moving upwards through the temple’s levels in a clockwise direction, a process known as pradakshina.
-Borobudur, especially during the Vesak festival, becomes a focal point of devotion and celebration, illuminating the night sky with lanterns that symbolize the light of the Buddha’s teachings.
+Pilgrims and visitors follow a path that represents the Buddhist journey to enlightenment.
+They move upwards through the temple’s levels in a clockwise direction.
+This process is called pradakshina.
+During the Vesak festival, Borobudur becomes a center of devotion and celebration.
+Lanterns light up the night sky, symbolizing the Buddha’s teachings and spreading a sense of peace and hope.

 The Golden Temple, Amritsar, India: A Sanctuary of Equality